Skip to main content

 Transdermal gels and creams offer a different pharmacokinetic profile.
 They are designed to deliver testosterone through the skin, creating a more stable and sustained release.
 This method aims to mimic the body’s natural diurnal rhythm of testosterone production, which is typically highest in the morning.
 The result is a much smoother concentration curve, avoiding the pronounced peaks and troughs associated with weekly intramuscular injections.
 Users of transdermal formulations generally maintain a consistent average testosterone concentration (Cavg) throughout the treatment period.

 Monitoring for transdermal therapies reflects this stability.
-While hematocrit and estradiol remain important safety markers, the timing of blood tests for is less critical due to the absence of dramatic fluctuations.
+While hematocrit and estradiol remain important safety markers, the timing of blood tests for testosterone levels is less critical due to the absence of dramatic fluctuations.
 The focus shifts to confirming that the average concentration is within the desired therapeutic window.

 The TRAVERSE trial, a landmark study in cardiovascular safety, utilized a transdermal gel, underscoring the clinical significance of this formulation in research settings.
 Its stable delivery profile provided a consistent variable for assessing long-term outcomes.